infobloxopen/terraform-provider-infoblox/docs/index.md

 # Infoblox IPAM Driver for Terraform

-Here is the list of resources supported by the plugin:
+There are resources for the following objects, supported by the plugin:

 -   Network view
 -   Network container